Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 Compilation produces a Project Index, customized for your game and viewable in the IDE.
 In some ways, it’s the closest thing to an official reference manual, including many details not in the docs.
 Its Phrasebook Index section (Phrases, Lexicon, Relations, Verbs) is good to check (along with the docs’ General Index) when you half-remember something and are hunting for the right term to look up.

-The literate source describes in detail how I7 parses your story; the Syntax.preform documentation (PDF) (6L02) is a slightly outdated but mercifully condensed account.
-Syntax.preform is also where you can see what irregular verbs and plurals I7 handles (and how).
+The literate source describes in detail how I7 parses your story; this Syntax.preform documentation PDF (6L02) offers a condensed account.
+One can also see what irregular verbs and plurals I7 handles (and how) within.

 When to use which action rulebooks?

 Don’t just put everything in Instead rules.
-It’s seductively quick and easy and seemingly supported by countless examples in the docs, but these examples are focused on topics other than best practices for implementing actions: elements that aren’t a given example’s focus are often handled perfunctorily.
-If you put everything in Instead rules, your project will become an incomprehensible mess as it grows beyond example length.
-Don’t be the next cautionary tale.
-See the docs’ Guidelines on how to write rules about actions and:
+Countless examples in the docs seem to endorse it… examples focused on things other than best practices for creating actions.
+Implementation may be more perfunctory than exemplary for elements that aren’t an example’s point.
+The seeming ease and convenience is a trap.
+If you implement everything in Instead rules, your story will become an incomprehensible mess as it grows beyond example length.
+See guidelines for rules about actions and:

 - The perils of INSTEAD